ezimuel/zend-stratigility-skeleton/README.md

-# stratigility-skeleton
+# zend-stratigility-skeleton

-This is a proposal for a middleware skeleton application based on [zend-stratigility](https://github.com/zendframework/zend-stratigility) component.
+This is a proposal for a middleware PHP web application based on [zend-stratigility](https://github.com/zendframework/zend-stratigility) component.

 Install the skeleton
 ====================